jeygith/cleanuperr/README.md

 # cleanuperr

-# This tool is actively developed and not yet stable.
+### This tool is actively developed and not yet stable.
 Join the discord server if you want to get in touch with me as soon as possible (or if you just want to be informed of new releases), so we can squash those pesky bugs together: https://discord.gg/cJYPs9Bt

-## How it works

-1. Add excluded file names to prevent malicious files from being downloaded by qBittorrent.
-2. cleanuperr goes through all items in Sonarr's queue at every 5th minute.
-3. For each queue item, a call is made to qBittorrent to get the stats of the torrent.
-4. If a torrent is found to be marked as completed, but with 0 downloaded bytes, cleanuperr calls Sonarr to add that torrent to the blocklist.
-5. If any malicious torrents have been found, cleanuperr calls Sonarr to automatically search again.
+## Important note

+Only the <b>latest versions</b> of qBittorrent, Deluge, Sonarr etc. are supported, or earlier versions that have the same API as the latest version.

+# Setup

+## Using qBittorrent's built-in feature (works only with qBittorrent)

+1. Go to qBittorrent -> Options -> Downloads -> make sure `Excluded file names` is checked -> Set the exclusion list found [here](https://raw.githubusercontent.com/flmorg/cleanuperr/refs/heads/main/blacklist) or create your own.
+2. Start cleanuperr with `QUEUECLEANER__ENABLED` set to `true`.
+3. cleanuperr will execute a queue cleaner cron job at every 5 minutes that will:
+   1. go through all items from Sonarr/Radarr's queue.
+   2. each a queue item is checked:
+      - if it has been <b>marked as completed and 0 bytes have been downloaded</b> (because qBittorrent blocked the files).
+      - if all its files are skipped.
+   3. if the item <b>IS NOT</b> as described, it is skipped.
+   4. if the item <b>IS</b> as described, it is removed from Sonarr/Radarr's queue, removed from qBittorrent and a search is triggered for the show/movie.

+## Using cleanuperr's blocklist (works with all supported download clients)

+1. Start cleanuperr with both `QUEUECLEANER_ENABLED` and `CONTENTBLOCKER_ENABLED` set to `true`.
+2. Be sure to set and enable a blacklist or a whitelist as described in the [Environment variables](#Environment-variables) section.
+3. cleanuperr with execute the following jobs:
+   - the same queue cleaner as described [here](#Using-qBittorrents-built-in-feature)
+   - a content blocker cron job at every 5 minutes that will mark files as unwanted/skipped if:
+      - they are in the blacklist.
+      - they are not in the whitelist.

 ## Usage

 ### Docker

 ```
 docker run -d \
     -e TRIGGERS__QUEUECLEANER="0 0/5 * * * ?" \
+    -e QBITTORRENT__ENABLED=true \
     -e QBITTORRENT__URL="http://localhost:8080" \
     -e QBITTORRENT__USERNAME="user" \
     -e QBITTORRENT__PASSWORD="pass" \